 Studying can be a total grudge if you are not using effective strategies.
 On the other hand, the time you spend studying can be; as Shakespeare would say; heaven-kissing beautiful if you use it wisely and effectively.

-There are tons of management and studying apps and Websites to help you overcome the anxiety and lack of motivation caused by weak memory.
-You can use Todoist to schedule and prioritize your tasks, Khan Academy to learn and clear your concept about any topic relating to Mathematics, Science, Programming, etc.
+There are tons of Websites to help you overcome the anxiety and lack of motivation caused by weak memory.
+You can use Todoist to schedule and prioritize your tasks, Khan Academy to learn and clear your concept about any topic relating to Mathematics, Science, Programming, etc.and

-To find out more amazing apps to customize your smartphone, click here.
+To find out more amazing apps to customize your smartphone, click.

 2. Reward Yourself